PdE-VC/angry-bunny/README.md

 ## Getting Started

-To start using the Angry Bunny Art Coin system, please refer to the [README.md](server/README.md) file in the `server/` directory for detailed instructions on setting up the Python server and deploying the smart contracts.
+To start using the Angry Bunny system, please refer to the [README.md](server/README.md) file in the `server/` directory for detailed instructions on setting up the Python server and deploying the smart contracts.

 ## Contributing